redhat-openstack/website/source/networking/using-gre-tenant-networks.html.md

 `# quantum net-show `<network name or UUID>

 NOTE: When using GRE, set the MTU in the Guest to 1400, this will allow for the GRE header and no packet fragmentation.
+Also you should set TSO to off on the instance machine for outbound traffic to work.
+This can be done by this command : ethool -K eth0 tso off .
+You can create a bash script for init.d to run it at startup.